clavinjune/clavinjune.dev/content/en/blogs/my-custom-http-error-in-golang.md

 categories: ["tech"]
 images: []
 aliases: ["/blog/my-custom-http-error-in-golang-9c193b"]
-description: >
-  This post contains notes on how I handle http error in golang
+description: "This post contains notes on how I handle http error in golang"
 ---

 This is how I handle error with golang on http server